A sailing holiday is a wonderful experience for children and planning ahead can ensure a relaxing and enjoyable holiday for all the family.

 Lifejackets for emergency use are provided on all charter yachts.
 Check you have children’s jackets before you leave the marina.
 For anyone under 7, we recommend taking their own lifejacket that fits and that he/she likes wearing.

-Our daughter wears her lifejacket at all times above deck and in the dinghy (especially at night!)
-When she was under 5 we tied her lifejacket to a central point in the cockpit (eg steering column) while underway so that she could move freely but only as far as the guardrails.
+Children should wear their lifejackets at all times above deck and in the dinghy (especially at night!).
+You may find it useful for young children to attach their lifejackets to a central point in the cockpit (eg steering column) while underway so that they can move freely but only as far as the guardrails.

 Remind children that the skipper’s command must be obeyed quickly and without question, whether it is a parent or not.